SuperGSeg: Open-Vocabulary 3D Segmentation with Structured Super-Gaussians: Experiments

-\textbf{Implementation Details.} We use the SAM ViT-H model to generate 2D masks from input images and then extract language features for each instance mask using the OpenCLIP ViT-B/16 model following~\cite{qin2024langsplat}.
-The training process is divided into three stages.
-In the first stage, we train the Scaffold-GS~\cite{lu2024scaffold} with instance and hierarchical feature attributes for 30k iterations.
-In the second stage, we freeze the geometry and multi-granularity features network from stage one and train only the SuperG clustering network for another 30k iterations.
-Finally, in the last stage, we freeze all other parameters and optimize the language features for each SuperG for 10k iterations.
-We use Adam~\cite{KingBa15} optimizer for the MLPs with an initial learning rate of 0.01 and an exponential annealing schedule of 0.001 as in~\cite {fridovich2022plenoxels}.
+\textbf{Implementation Details.} The training process is divided into 3 stages.
+In the first stage, we train the Scaffold-GS~\cite{lu2024scaffold} with instance and hierarchical features for 30k iterations.
+In the second stage, we freeze the geometry and segmentation features from stage one and train only the \acrshort{superg} clustering network for another 30k iterations.
+In the last stage, we freeze all other parameters and optimize the language features for each \acrshort{superg} for 10k iterations.
+For more implementation details, we refer to Appendix~\ref{sec:more_impl}.